EhabShaaban/edfa3ly/documentations/AutomatedProductsTCs/6pm_Add.md

 >> 3. Color will be populated with a retrieved list of color data and user will be able to select color from a drop-down list
 >> 4. Size will be populated with a retrieved list of size data and user will be able to select size from a drop-down list
 >> 5. Price will be populated according to size and color selected
+3. Click on *Notes and additional info* if needed to add the following data:
+1. Charges by seller
+2. Extra notes
+3. Choose suitable option from *If item is not available* list
+> Expected Result: Data entered successfully
+4. CLick on *Add item*
+> Expected Result: Item added successfully on cart with previously entered details